m3g/CellListMap.jl/README.md

 map_pairwise(f::Function,output,x::AbstractVector,box::Box{N,T},lc::LinkedLists) where {N,T}
 ```

-This function will run over every pair of particles which are closer than `box.cutoff` and compute
+The function will run over every pair of particles which are closer than `box.cutoff` and compute
 the Euclidean distance between the particles, considering the periodic boundary conditions given
 in the `Box` structure.
 If the distance is smaller than the cutoff, a function `f` of the coordinates
 of the two particles will be computed.